-(1) The WPC has tested one sample of each registered product provided to the WPC by the manufacturer.
+(1) The WPC has tested one sample of each Qi Certified product provided to the WPC by the manufacturer.
 Products sold in the market may differ from this sample.
 The WPC does provide product safety certification.
 The WPC shall not be held responsible for any direct or indirect damage caused by the use of any registered product or any product that uses the Qi wireless power specification.

 The logo and the word 'Qi' are registered trademarks in many jurisdictions.
 Use of these trademarks requires a trademark license.

 A product is licensed to use the Qi logo only when it can be found in the Qi Certified Product Database.